eyanoapp/opensigl/docs/en/stock-management/movement.md

   - To another depot
   - As a stock loss

-- [Stock Shipments](.movement.shipments.md): When stock is shipped from one depot to another, we call this a "shipment" and BHIMA has special functions to simplify handling shipments.
+- [Stock Shipments](.movement.shipments.md): When stock is shipped from one depot to another, we call this a "shipment" and OpenSIGL has special functions to simplify handling shipments.

-- [Stock adjustments](./movement.adjustment.md): When the physical quantities differ from the quantities in BHIMA, it is possible to adjust either positively or negatively the quantity of stocks concerned.
+- [Stock adjustments](./movement.adjustment.md): When the physical quantities differ from the quantities in OpenSIGL, it is possible to adjust either positively or negatively the quantity of stocks concerned.

 <div class="bs-callout bs-callout-info">
   It should be noted that any movement of stocks (inflows, outflows, adjustments) is recorded in the stock movement registry.
 This allows you to have the history of stock movements at any time.